-Type of code Use of code Code perfo disco to wi Disco in the Every qualification eligible for performance tables is assigned a discount code indicating the subject area to which it belongs.
-Please see the GOV.UK website Discount codes are published by the DfE in the RAISE online library (www.raiseonline.org) Regulated Qualifications Framework (RQF) Each qualification title is allocated an Ofqual Regulated Qualifications Framework (RQF) code. alificationsqualification is:de.603/1333/Xvn as a Qualification603/1333/Xthe code that603/1333/Xection 96 and on the603/1333/Xe for 16-18 and 19+90used for all90purposes.
-The QN90 codes The RQF code is known as a Qualifi Number (QN).
-This is the code that features in the DfE Section 96 and LARA as being eligible for 16-18 an funding, and is to be used for all qualification funding purposes.
-The qualification funding purposes.
-The QN will appear on students' final certification Subject codes The subject code is used by centres to enter students for a qualification.
+Type of code Use of code Code Discount codes Every qualification eligible for performance tables is assigned a discount code indicating the subject area to which it belongs.
+XXXX Discount codes are published by the DfE in the RAISE online library (www.raiseonline.org) Regulated Qualifications Each qualification title is allocated an Ofqual Regulated Qualifications The QN for this qualification is: Framework (RQF) Framework (RQF) code.
+XXX/XXXX/X codes The RQF code is known as a Qualification Number (QN).
+This is the code that features in the DfE Section 96 and on the LARA as being eligible for 16-18 and 19+ funding, and is to be used for all qualification funding purposes.
+The QN will appear on students' final certification documentation.
+Subject codes The subject code is used by centres to enter students for a qualification.
 Centres will need to use the entry codes only when claiming students' qualifications.
-A Level - 9MA0 Paper codes These codes are provided for reference purposes.
+A Level - 9MA0 Paper codes These codes are provided for reference Paper 1: 9MA0/01 purposes.
 Students do not need to be entered for individual papers.
-Paper 1: 9MA0/01 Paper 2: 9MA0/02 Paper 3: 9MA0/03 www.gov.uk/government/publications/2018-performance-tables-discount-code
+Paper 2: 9MA0/02 crear Paper 3: 9MA0/03